Category Archives: German Royals

 • Wilhelm (1753-1772) – died in his teens

-After both parents died in 1763, Peter was raised at the court of his uncle, Friedrich August, Prince-Bishop of Lübeck and later the first Duke of Oldenburg, and later at the court of Catherine II (the Great), Empress of All Russia.
+After both parents died in 1763, Peter was raised at the court of his uncle Friedrich August, Prince-Bishop of Lübeck and later the first Duke of Oldenburg, and later at the court of Catherine II (the Great), Empress of All Russia.
 He received his initial education privately before studying for four years in Bern and then another four years in Bologna.
-He also embarked on a military career, serving as an officer during the Russian-Turkish War in 1774.
+Peter also embarked on a military career, serving as an officer during the Russian-Turkish War in 1774.

 Duchess Friederike of Württemberg. source: Wikipedia